 Table 5.2 Here

-Among the herbivores, based on NISP, Proboscidea appears during the Gravettian, although the few teeth fragments do not imply necessary their consumption or hunting.
+Among the herbivores, based on NISP, Proboscidea appears during the Gravettian, although the few teeth fragments do not imply necessarily their consumption or hunting.
 Rhinocerotidae is represented by Dicerorhinus hemitoechus during the Mousterian.
 Two equid species are present: Equus ferus, widely represented throughout the studied levels, and Equus hydruntinus, exclusively identified in the Gravettian level 4 by several teeth.
 Cervidae is represented by Cervus elaphus, which appears in all the studied levels.
 Capreolus capreolus appears only in one of the Mousterian levels and in the Gravettian, while Rangifer tarandus appears exclusively in level 4.
 Among Bovidae, in level 4 it was possible to distinguish between Bison priscus and Bos primigenius, but not in the other levels, where a general category of Bos/Bison sp. was used.
 Capra ibex appears in all the levels, but Rupicapra rupicapra is only present in small numbers in Mousterian levels and the Gravettian level 4.
 Sus scrofa is only identified in level 3.
 Among the carnivores, Ursus spelaeus is highly represented during the three cultural periods.
 Panthera pardus and Panthera leo both appear, with an element each, in level 5, and P. pardus (leopard) also in level 4, as well as Lynx sp. in level 6c.
 Felis silvestris is only found in the three Mousterian levels.
-Thoughout the sequence, Crocuta spelaea is represented, although minimally, whereas Canis lupus and Vulpes vulpes appear evenly distributed.
+Throughout the sequence, Crocuta spelaea is represented, although minimally, whereas Canis lupus and Vulpes vulpes appear evenly distributed.
 Among the mustelids, Martes martes and Mustela sp. are represented during the Mousterian.
 Leporids appear in the Aurignacian and Gravettian.
 Several bird elements are represented throughout the sequence.

 The taphonomic analyses discerned the origin of the deposit.
 Previous studies confirmed that large mammals from both the Aurignacian and Mousterian levels were brought to the cave by humans.
 The large mammals had a more significant amount of butchering marks, while medium mammals showed more gnawing evidence, although still a lower percentage than cut marks.
 In the Mousterian levels 6a and 6c, medium mammals show evidence of being accumulated first by humans, and later scavenged by carnivores.
 Overall, the Mousterian and Aurignacian deposits were clearly linked to human activity.
 During the Gravettian, level 4 shows abundant evidence of human activity.
 In fact, it is the richest archaeological level of the site, and the percentage of cut marks and patterns of fresh bone fracture indicate intense human exploitation, mostly on large mammals, with limited evidence of carnivore presence (Table 5.3).
 However, Gravettian level 3 shows very limited evidence of human modifications in the faunal assemblage.
 When cave bear are excluded, the ratio of carnivores:ungulates in NISP is higher in level 6a, followed by levels 3, 5 and 6c.
 Level 4 has no carnivore remains.